jblukach/caretaker/README.md

 ![Project Caretaker](images/caretaker.png)

 Your online reputation is one of your most valuable assets.
-It helps you decide which websites and services you can trust — and in some cases, it can even affect your own ability to access the internet if your connection has shown suspicious activity in the past.
+It helps you decide which websites and online services you can trust - and in some cases, it can even affect your own ability to access the internet if your connection has shown suspicious activity in the past.

 Project Caretaker makes this easy.
-It offers a simple, transparent way for anyone to check and verify their internet reputation just by visiting a website — helping you stay safe, trusted, and connected online.
+It offers a simple, transparent way for anyone to check and verify their Internet reputation just by visiting a website - helping you stay safe, trusted, and connected online.

 ## Attribution

-These Open Source Intelligence (OSINT) feeds refresh every morning at **11:00 AM UTC**.
+Open Source Intelligence (OSINT) feeds refresh every morning at **11:00 AM UTC**.

 Huge thanks to everyone who maintains these lists — they take a ton of work to keep going, and your contributions are truly appreciated!